v3u-P2-P5/Vertical_3_Ultra/README.md

 ## 4. Quick Start (60 seconds)

 > **Prerequisites:** Two AI agent instances.
-Agent A can be a free/local model.
+Agent A can be a free/local model (Gemini 3 Fast, for example, generally works well).
 Agent B benefits from a frontier model.

 **Step 1 — Give both agents access to the grammar file:**
 ```